babel/generator-babel-boilerplate/README.md

 #### When should I consider using this boilerplate?

-You're authoring any library that exports a single file.
-From small libraries to full-fledged JavaScript web apps, I use this generator for both.
+This library is ideal for libraries that export a single file.

 #### When might I not want to use this boilerplate?